Recursive construction of biorthogonal polynomials for handling polynomial regression: Biorthogonal representation of orthogonal projectors

 This example applies the Legendre and Chebyshev based classic BP to compute the coefficients in the polynomial approximating of the continuous function:

-Approximating this function up to an $L^2$-norm error of $10^{-4}$, using either Legendre or Chebyshev polynomials, requires to consider an polynomial approximation of order $k=36$.
-The function and the approximations are represented in Fig.~\ref{fig:Fig3}(a).
-Figure~\ref{fig:Fig3}(b) shows the pointwise absolute value error of the approximations in logarithmic scale.
+Approximating this function up to an $L^2$-norm error of $10^{-4}$, using either Legendre or Chebyshev polynomials, requires to consider a polynomial approximation of degree $k=36$.
+The function and the approximations are represented in Fig.~\ref{fig:Fig6}(a).
+Figure~\ref{fig:Fig6}(b) shows the absolute pointwise error of the approximations in logarithmic scale.

 \begin{remark} It is worth commenting that the polynomial approximation of the functions \eqref{eq:chi2} can not be realised by the standard way of solving the least squares problem.
 Indeed, the standard method would try to solve the normal equations: